 Vector graphics, like those created in Adobe Illustrator, are made of shapes created by mathematical equations, and can be enlarged to pretty much any size with no loss of quality.

-If you do have only a bitmap, it should be at least 150dpi [dots per inch] or, ideally, 300dpi without enlarging it to still look good.
+If you only have a bitmap, it should be at least 150dpi (dots per inch) or, ideally, 300dpi without enlarging it to still look good.

-Looking further at TIF, PDF, EPS and SVG
+Looking further at AI, EPS, TIF and SVG

 What about SVG?